About the Asian section

 |Asian Regional Editor|

-Masatoshi Matsumoto is an associate professor of community medicine at Hiroshima University, Japan.
+Masatoshi Matsumoto is the professor of community medicine at Hiroshima University, Japan.
 He is a general practitioner who worked for some years in the least populated

 mountain village in rural Japan.
 He has taught rural health at Jichi Medical University, the Japanese medical school founded solely for producing rural doctors, for more than ten years.
 His academic interests are rural health